Skip to Main Content

 *U.S. Government Information

 Works of the U.S. federal government are generally automatically in the public domain and not protected by copyright.
 There are numerous exceptions and refinements to this rule for U.S. government works.
-Therefore, you still need to attribute or cite the source and author as part of your obligation to allow others to search for the content you cite.
-The followings are APA 7th edition Examples:
+Therefore, you still need to cite the source as part of your obligation to allow others to be able to track the source you cite.

 Federal or State Statute